-Left to Right: Rahul Gupta, Matt Lan, Ogul Uner
+Left to Right: Kelly Gao, Matt Lan, Lisa Romero, Ogul Uner

 SAP97 – The AMPA receptor subunit GluA1 forms a physical complex with the SAP97 protein in the post-synaptic density.
 There, GluA1/SAP97 translates activity of glutamatergic synapses into dendritic growth and specification of connectivity within a network.
 We are currently studying the role of this complex in the forebrain using a conditional knockdown mouse.
 The approaches we are taking include mouse behavior, anatomy and molecular.

 CRIPT – One SAP97 binding partner of interest that we have identified is the cysteine rich interactor of PDZ3 (CRIPT).
 We are studying the mechanism by which CRIPT participates in GluA1/SAP97 dependent developmental events.
 CRIPT is a fascinating protein and loss of function mutations lead to a devastating developmental neurological disorder.